To sustain ocean ecosystems and the people who depend on them by transforming global seafood supply chains.

 As the world’s most traded food commodity, seafood supply chains are often complex, global, and untraceable, and thus can harbor seafood procured from illegal or unethical sources.
 This complexity requires commensurately sophisticated and diverse solutions to address the environmental and human resource challenges in seafood sustainability.

-FishWise partners with the seafood industry to achieve some of the most ambitious responsible seafood commitments.
-Currently this includes partnerships with Albertsons Companies (2200 stores), Target Corporation (1800 stores), and Hy-Vee (250 stores), as well as independent grocery stores, hoteliers, and many mid-supply chain and producer companies.
-As a growing but still nimble organization, FishWise is selective in the projects it takes on, in order to maximize its capacity and ability to deliver results.
+FishWise works in partnership with individual companies across the seafood supply chain to advance each organization’s specific efforts to address environmental, social, illegal fishing, and traceability risks in their business and across their supply base.
+Currently, this includes partnerships with Albertsons Companies (2200 stores), Target Corporation (1800 stores), and Hy-Vee (250 stores), as well as independent grocery stores, hoteliers, and many mid-supply chain and producer companies.

 FishWise works with coalitions of industry, NGOs, and other stakeholders to drive and scale change across groups of supply chain actors.
 This includes directly convening groups or supporting and collaborating with preexisting groups.